Yenyenx/LetsCode-Contents/README.md

-# LetsCode-Contents
+# Let's Code Contents
-Contents for 'Let's Code' training sessions
+This repository contains all the material, e.g. slides, code, exercices and so on for the training sessions.